Back to HNW Rankings

 Additionally, a specific preferential regime exists for shares in family-owned companies, which can – under certain conditions – be inherited at a reduced inheritance tax rate of 3% (or 7%) and gifted at a 0% gift tax rate.

 Once gift tax has been paid, the donation will not be subject to inheritance tax.
 In light of the lower tax rates compared to inheritance tax, gifts of both movable and immovable assets are commonly used in estate planning in Belgium.
 For movable assets, Belgian families often use tax-transparent control structures such as a partnership (maatschap) or a trust office foundation (stichting administratiekantoor).
-Parents can donate partnership shares or trust office foundation certificates to their children while maintaining a certain degree of control over the underlying assets via a director’s mandate and the modalities stipulated in the by-laws and gift deed.
+Parents can donate partnership shares or trust office foundation certificates to their children while maintaining a degree of control over the underlying assets via a director’s mandate and the modalities stipulated in the by-laws and gift deed.

-Belgium also has its own private foundation legislation, which prescribes lower tax rates than that under the general inheritance law.
+Belgium also has its own private foundation legislation, which prescribes lower tax rates than the general inheritance law.
 The transfer of assets to a Belgian private foundation through a last will is subject to inheritance tax of 8.5% in Flanders and 7% in the Walloon region.

 Recent Developments and Future Outlook

-The new federal government will introduce a capital gains tax on financial assets, including shares, at a rate of 10%.
-For individuals holding a significant participation of 20%, the first EUR1 million of capital gains would be exempt from taxation – beyond this threshold, progressive tax rates will apply.
-Furthermore, the participation exemption in the Belgian corporate tax regime will be tightened.
-If a company holds a participation of less than 10%, the investment must currently have an acquisition value of at least EUR2.5 million to qualify for the participation exemption.
-However, this threshold is set to increase to EUR4 million, and for financial investments between large-sized enterprises, the investment must additionally be classified as a “financial fixed asset” to qualify for the participation exemption.
-The final legislative texts, which are still to materialise, are required to assess the full implications.
+As of 1 January 2026, the new federal government intends to introduce a capital gains tax on financial assets, including shares, at a rate of 10%.
+For individuals holding a significant participation of 20%, the first EUR1 million of capital gains will be exempt from taxation – beyond this threshold, progressive tax rates between 1.25% and 10% will apply.
+A 'step up' will be provided for in case of immigration to Belgium.
+The final legislative texts are awaited to assess the full implications.